zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

         ./update_peers [PATH-TO-PEERS-FILE]
         ```

-    *   **Notes**
+    *   *Notes*
         *   `dcld` service should be restarted on any configuration changes
-        *   in case of any related firewall rules they should be updated as well to allow peer and/or client connections to updated list of peers
+        *   in case of any IP filtering firewall rules they should be updated as well